What Do These Statistics Suggest?

-So, that’s the good news.
-Now, what I found interesting, is one of the three highlights on factors leading to fatalities in 2017 was the increase in the average age of the fatalities involved with motorcycle accidents.
+What I found interesting is one of the three highlights of factors leading to fatalities in 2017 was the increase in the average age of the fatalities involved with motorcycle accidents.

-It moved all the way up to an average age of 43, and what this study was highlighting was the aging population of motorcycle riders.
+The average age rose to 43, and what this study was highlighting was the aging population of motorcycle riders.

-Those two factors were a lack of training when these folks are coming back to motorcycle riding.
+The two big factors included a lack of training when these folks are coming back to motorcycle riding.
 They’re just getting their licenses; they’re not getting up to speed on training how to ride the bike again, getting through that endorsement part of motorcycle riding.

-Number two, was these folks are buying inappropriate bikes for their age and their skill level.
+The number two factor was that these folks are buying inappropriate bikes for their age and skill level.

-They’re getting bigger bikes with their age and abilities harder for them to control, they’re not buying the appropriate bike for them given their skill level, given their age, given their strength and abilities at that point.
+They’re getting bigger bikes for their age, and the abilities these bikes require are not what these older bikers have.
+In short, they’re not buying the appropriate bike for them given their skill level, given their age, given their strength and abilities.

-So, good things for us to think about no matter our age, get training, get retrained from time to time and make sure when you’re buying a new bike that you get a bike that fits your skill level and your strength.
+No matter our age, bikers need to get training, get retrained from time to time, and they need to make sure when they’re buying a new bike that they get a bike that fits their skill level and strength.

-Now, what it also showed in this age issue was for 2016, similar again for 2017 was 36% of all motorcycle fatalities the rider was 50 or older.
+Now, what it also showed in this age issue was for 2016, similar again for 2017, was in 36% of all motorcycle fatalities, the rider was 50 or older.

-So, please guys if you’re 50 or older, realize you’re at higher risk, again, a lot of it is because of training and the type of bike that you have.
+If you’re 50 or older, you need to realize you’re at higher risk.
+Again, a lot of this is because of training and the type of bike that you have.

-So, be careful out there, think about those issues even if you’re under 50, think about those issues, be safe and take this to heart.
+Be careful out there and think about these issues.
+Even if you’re under 50, think about those issues, and be safe.

 If you have any particular questions or concerns, feel free to respond, comment below on this video or shoot me an email.